WarMech

 WarMech is a video game soundtrack album by Vancouver-based electro-industrial band Front Line Assembly.
 The album was released through Artoffact Records on June 22, 2018 as the soundtrack to Carbon Games' AirMech Wastelands, a sequel to the 2012 video game AirMech that also featured a soundtrack by Front Line Assembly.
-WarMech features Jeremy Inkel's final recordings, as he died on January 11, 2018.
+WarMech features some of Jeremy Inkel's final recordings, as he died on January 11, 2018 (additional programming by Inkel eventually appeared on the band's follow-up album in 2019, Wake Up the Coma).